 Second-stage larvae pass through the intestinal wall and migrate through the portal system to the liver (4 d) and then the lungs (14 d).
 A significant exposure may produce subsequent pneumonia and eosinophilia.
 Symptoms of pneumonitis include wheezing, dyspnea, nonproductive cough, hemoptysis, and fever.
 Larvae are expectorated and swallowed, eventually reaching the jejunum, where they mature into adults in approximately 65 days.

 Ascaris lumbricoides suum, a swine nematode, has been thought responsible for zoonotic infection.
-Distinguishing this worm from A lumbricoides is difficult.
-A suum appears to responsible for most ascariasis cases in well-developed countries with excellent sanitation (eg, Denmark,[7] United States, UK[8] ).
-In this setting, infected children have a low worm burden and may present with only acute eosinophilia or eosinophilic liver lesions visible on CT scans.
-However, a molecular genetic study from China casts doubt that infections in pigs are a significant reservoir for human infection.[3]
+Distinguishing this worm from A lumbricoides is difficult, as it differs by only 6 (1.3%) nucleotides in the first internal transcribed spacer (ITS-1) and by 3%-4% in the mitochondrial genome sequence.[12]
+A suum appears to responsible for most ascariasis cases in well-developed countries with excellent sanitation (eg, Denmark,[13] United States,[7] UK[14] ).
+In this setting, infected persons have a low worm burden and may present with only cough, acute eosinophilia, or eosinophilic liver lesions visible on CT scans.
+However, a molecular genetic study from China casts doubt that infections in pigs are the cause of most human infection.[8]

 In 1974, an estimated 4 million people, mainly in the southeast United States, had ascariasis.
 Recent estimates of ascariasis prevalence are unknown, but probably much lower.
 Immigrants from countries with a high prevalence of ascariasis comprise most recent cases.